unsw-restech/unsw-restech.github.io/docs/help_support/faq.md

 #### Where is the best place to store my code?
 The best place to store source code is to use version control and store it in a repository.
 This means that you will be able to keep every version of your code and revert to an earlier version if you require.
-[UNSW has a central github account](https://research.unsw.edu.au/github), but we encourage you to create your own.
+[UNSW has a central github account](https://research.unsw.edu.au/github), which is best suited to research groups but you can also create your own repository.

 #### I just got some money from a grant.
 What can I spend it on?
 There are a number of different options for using research funding to improve your ability to run computationally intensive programs.
-The best starting point is to [contact us](./index#contact-the-research-technology-services-team) to figure out the different options.
+The best starting point is to [contact us](./index#contact-the-research-technology-services-team) to talk through the different options.

 #### Can I access Katana from outside UNSW?
 Yes, if you have an account then you can connect to Katana from both inside and outside UNSW.
-Some services - like remote desktops - will not be as responsive as inside the UNSW network.
+Some services like [Katana OnDemand](../../using_katana/ondemand/) are only available on campus so you will need to connect to the [UNSW VPN](https://vpn.unsw.edu.au).
+You may also notice that graohical connections are not as responsive when you are working remotely.

 ### **Account FAQ**